mkumm/mkumm_blog/content/posts/up-and-running-hugo/index.md

 ┆  22 ▏ cpus = 1
 ```

-We need to update our internal port from "8080" to "8043" so it looks like this
+We need to update our internal port on line 12 from "8080" to "8043" so it looks like this.
+Your other settings will be different from mine.

 ```toml
 ┆  11 [http_service]